-Magnolia scale (Neolecanium cornuparvum) has been very prevalent in mid-Michigan for the past two years.
-Midland has seen heavy infestation of many, if not most older magnolia trees.
-This insect is a "soft" scale and soft scales have been increasing rapidly over the past couple of years.
+Magnolia scale (Neolecanium cornuparvum) has been very prevalent in mid-Michigan over the past several years.
+Midland has seen heavy infestation of many older magnolia trees.
+This insect is a "soft" scale and soft scales have been increasing rapidly over the past few years.
 Other common soft scales are cottony maple scale and lecanium scale.
 The magnolia scale is in the lecanium scale family.

 The appearance of hundreds of these large, grayish white insects on the twigs can be quite dramatic.
 The honeydew they produce as they suck sap and then excrete it on surfaces below can be quite a nuisance.
 Severe infestation can damage the tree with small branch dieback and defoliation stress as the leaves are deprived of sap flow.